 \section{Introduction}

-A basic problem in network analysis is to identify the set of its vertices that are ``significant.''
-For example, the significant nodes in the web graph defined by a query could provide the authoritative content in web search; they could be the critical proteins in a protein interaction network; and they could be the set of people (in a social network) most effective to seed the influence for online advertising.
+A basic problem in network analysis is to identify the set of network nodes that are ``significant.''
+For example, they could be the significant Web pages that provide the authoritative contents in Web search; they could be the critical proteins in a protein interaction network; and they could be the set of people (in a social network) most effective to seed the influence for online advertising.
 As the networks become larger, we need more efficient algorithms to identify these ``significant'' nodes.